ethereum-optimism/design-docs/protocol/l1-upgrades.md

 - `CALL` the `SuperchainProxyAdmin`: 2600
   - Do the following 6 times:
     - `CALL` the Proxy: 2600
-    - Cold `SSTORE` the temporary `Populator` implementation address over a non-zero slot: 5,000
+    - Cold `SSTORE` the temporary `InitializerResetter` implementation address over a non-zero slot: 5,000
-    - Cold `SSTORE` new values: 20,000 each assuming empty slots.
+    - Cold `SSTORE` a zero value: 2900
     - Warm `CALL` the Proxy again: 100
     - Warm `SSTORE` the final implementation address over a non-zero slot: 100
+    - Warm `CALL` the Proxy again: 100
+    - Cold `SSTORE` new values: 20,000 each

 Aggregating the above slightly: